-Why are they vague?
+But, why are they vague?

-Ethoca contacted several card issuers and asked.
+Ethoca, a charge and fraud protection company contacted several card issuers and asked.
 Here’s what they discovered:

 “First, card issuers are protecting their cardholders’ privacy.
-They are reluctant to share with merchants that the cardholder is behind on paying their bill, maxed out on their credit card or have lost their card.
+They are reluctant to share with merchants that the cardholder is behind on paying their bill, maxed out on their credit card, or have lost their card.

 The second reason is that if the purchases were made by fraudsters, providing this level of decline information could potentially allow fraudsters to reverse engineer the fraud system and learn how to bypass the fraud checks.”

 That being said in most cases, the customer is left to wonder, “Why was my credit card declined?”
 It’s time to understand the few common error messages that you might come across to make yours and your customer life better.